JorjaFox/website/_posts-old-blog/2014-10-19-jorja-2014-environmental-media-awards.md

     - photos
 ---

-<em>Edit: Gallery updated with 30 more photos!</em>
+_Edit: Gallery updated with 30 more photos!_

 My first thought?
-"Wow, that is a <em>nice</em> dress!"
+"Wow, that is a _nice_ dress!"
 I really like the color.
 My second thought was "Wait, Environmental Media Awards?"
 The <a href="http://www.ema-online.org/">24th EMAs</a> were yesterday, shown on E!
-It doesn't look like <em>Lion Ark</em> was up for anything, but that doesn't mean much.
+It doesn't look like _Lion Ark_ was up for anything, but that doesn't mean much.

 Click the image below to see all the lovely photos: